fangweiliang/mqttnetwiki/Tips-and-Tricks.md

 # MQTT best practices
 This project only covers the implementation of a basic MQTT library.
 For best practices, general recommendation ans specifications please visit https://www.hivemq.com/mqtt/.

+# Prevent processing event published by publisher

+The broker does not distinguish.
+Every message is treated the same.
+But you can skip events the publisher *also* publishes to itself by checking the `ClientId`.
+If this is set to `null` the message was sent by the server directly.